dosyoyas/stockmon/README.md

 # stockmon
-Stock price monitor with yfinance
+Stock price monitor with yfinance.
+Send email for tickers below or above the specified target price.